rabbitmq/rabbitmq-website/blog/2020-06-20-cluster-sizing-case-study-mirrored-queues-part-2/index.md

 ---
 title: "Cluster Sizing Case Study – Mirrored Queues Part 2"
-tags: ["Performance", ]
+tags: ["Performance", "Capacity Planning", ]
 authors: [jvanlightly]
 ---

-In the [last post](/posts/2020/06/cluster-sizing-case-study-mirrored-queues-part-1) we started a sizing analysis of our [workload](/posts/2020/06/cluster-sizing-and-other-considerations) using mirrored queues.
+In the [last post](/blog/2020/06/19/cluster-sizing-case-study-mirrored-queues-part-1) we started a sizing analysis of our [workload](/blog/2020/06/18/cluster-sizing-and-other-considerations) using mirrored queues.
 We focused on the happy scenario that consumers are keeping up meaning that there are no queue backlogs and all brokers in the cluster are operating normally.
 By running a series of benchmarks modelling our workload at different intensities we identified the top 5 cluster size and storage volume combinations in terms of cost per 1000 msg/s per month.

 1. Cluster: 5 nodes, 8 vCPUs, gp2 SDD.
 Cost: $58
 1. Cluster: 7 nodes, 8 vCPUs, gp2 SDD.
 Cost: $81